i2y/pydantic-rpc/README.md

 %
 ```

-### 🔗 Multiple Services with Custom Interceptors
+### 🔗 Multiple gRPC Services with Custom Interceptors

-PydanticRPC supports defining and running multiple services in a single server:
+PydanticRPC supports defining and running multiple gRPC services in a single server:

 ```python
 from datetime import datetime